 By default, PostgreSQL executes transactions in unchained mode (also known as "autocommit" in other database systems).
 In other words, each user statement is executed in its own transaction and a commit is implicitly performed at the end of the statement (if execution was successful, otherwise a rollback is done).
-BEGIN initiates a user transaction in chained mode, i.e., all user statements after BEGIN command will be executed in a single transaction until an explicit COMMIT, ROLL-BACK, or execution abort.
-Statements in chained mode are executed much faster, because transaction start/commit requires significant CPU and disk activity.
-Execution of multiple statements inside a transaction is also required for consistency when changing several related tables.
+Begin initiates a user transaction in chained mode, i.e., all user statements after Begin command will be executed in a single transaction until an explicit COMMIT or ROLLBACK.
+Statements are executed more quickly in chained mode, because transaction start/commit requires significant CPU and disk activity.
+Execution of multiple statements inside a transaction is also useful to ensure consistency when changing several related tables: other clients will be unable to see the intermediate states wherein not all the related updates have been done.

-The default transaction isolation level in PostgreSQL is READ COMMITTED, where queries inside the transaction see only changes committed before query execution.
+The default transaction isolation level in PostgreSQL is READ COMMITTED, wherein each query inside the transaction sees changes committed before that query begins execution.
 So, you have to use SET TRANSACTION ISOLATION LEVEL SERIALIZABLE just after BEGIN if you need more rigorous transaction isolation.
-In SERIALIZABLE mode queries will see only changes committed before the entire transaction began (actually, before execution of the first DML statement in a serializable transaction).
-If the transaction is committed, PostgreSQL will ensure either that all updates are done or else that none of them are done.
-Transactions have the standard ACID (atomic, consistent, isolatable, and durable) property.
+(Alternatively, you can change the default transaction isolation level; see the PostgreSQL Administrator's Guide for details.)
+In SERIALIZABLE mode queries will see only changes committed before the entire transaction began (actually, before execution of the first DML statement in the transaction).

+Transactions have the standard ACID (atomic, consistent, isolatable, and durable) properties.